svelteuidev/svelteui/apps/docs/src/pages/composables/use-css-variable.md

 ## Usage

-With the `use-css-variable` action, an object of properties will be treated as css custom variables.
-By defining this object inside of a `$: ` reactive block, `use-css-variable` can update those css properties on the fly whenever some of its values change.
+With the `use-css-variable` action, an object of properties will be treated as CSS custom variables.
+By defining this object inside of a `$: ` reactive block, `use-css-variable` can update those CSS properties on the fly whenever some of its values change.

 <Demo demo={ComposableDemos.useCssVariableDemo.usage} />